TomArcher/technical-blog/content/posts/how-large-languag-models-think/index.md

     </figcaption>
 </figure>

-When you enter a sentence into [ChatGPT](https://chatgpt.com/) or [Claude](https://claude.ai/new), the model does not process words as language.
+When you enter a sentence into a Large Language Model (LLM) such as [ChatGPT](https://chatgpt.com/) or [Claude](https://claude.ai/new), the model does not process words as language.
 It represents them as numbers.

 Each word, phrase, and code token becomes a vector — a list of real-valued coordinates within a high-dimensional space.
 Relationships between meanings are captured not by grammar or logic but by geometry.
 The closer two vectors lie, the more similar their semantic roles appear to the model.